-The Irish Archaeology Field School is first and foremost a placing of learning and development.
-However, when working alongside the Blackfriary Community Heritage and Archaeology Project it becomes so much more.
+The field school that I am working with is first and foremost a placing of learning and development.
+However, when working alongside the community at Blackfriary it becomes so much more.
 It is a symbol of the proud heritage, the beautiful history of a small rural town in Co.
 Meath, the heritage capital of Ireland.
-Castles like Trim castle are big and imposing and awe inspiring but they don’t tell the whole story.
+Castles like Trim Castle are big and imposing and awe inspiring but they don’t tell the whole story.

 The Blackfriary and the Local Community

 The Blackfriary is and has always been a benefit to the local community of Trim, even at the most basic levels.
 Some of the buildings and structures throughout Trim can thank the Blackfriary for standing.
 In the mid-1700s, when the site was sold as quarry, some of the materials extracted were used in the construction of some of those buildings.
 The Dominican order were staunch proponents of scholarship and learning, both academic and religious.
 As such between the learned Dominicans and the presence of the castle Trim was a major player in the medieval landscape, so much so that once upon a time it was considered for the placement of Trinity college; the only other option being Dublin City.
 Obviously, as Trinity College now stands firmly in Dublin, Trim was not chosen, but to be considered for such an opportunity shows how important Trim was in the overall medieval landscape.
 How can you not be proud of such a rich, dare I say prestigious, history.
 The people of Trim are absolutely lovely and humble and proud of their history.